klei1984/max/evolution.md

 There is actually a game series titled Mech Commander which plays in the official (licensed) BattleTech universe.
 The first game came out in 1998.
 It was developed by FASA Studio and published by MicroProse Software, Inc.

 Another interesting fact from Mindcraft's legacy is that Edward Del Castillo also worked there in 1993.
 Later he worked on the Command & Conquer series as writer and producer between 1995-1997 and in 2020 (C&C Remastered Collection).
 Just think about it.
 The producers of M.A.X.
 (Mechamader) and the C&C games came from the very same small company.
-<br><br>

 <br style="clear:both"><br>

+# Development of M.A.X. at Interplay

 So Atabek joined Interplay Prodcutions in 1994 as producer and was supposed to bring Mechamander to release.
 Paul Kellner, another former Mindcraft associate, also joined Interplay at that time and the two together helped publish Cyberia in 1994 and Virtual Pool in mid 1995.

 The UK based PC GAMER magazine wrote in its February 1995 issue that _"As for Virgin's MechaMander, it's in the works with no set release date."_ [\[9\]](#ref9).
 Virgin Interactive Entertainment distributed many Interplay titles in Europe and M.A.X. was no exception to that in 1996.
+On the other hand the journalist might have simply mixed-up something.
 <br><br>

 ----